oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

    <<<< [211022976856153] zeCommandListAppendMemoryCopyRegion [46127 ns] hWaitEvents = 37882840 -> ZE_RESULT_SUCCESS(0x0)
    >>>> [211022976862571] zeEventHostSynchronize: hEvent = 37883384 timeout = 18446744073709551615
    <<<< [211022979801501] zeEventHostSynchronize [2937354 ns] -> ZE_RESULT_SUCCESS(0x0)
-   corrupted double-linked list
-   Aborted (core dumped)
+   Segmentation fault (core dumped)
     ```

 ### Interpret the Results

 The first clue here is that the program throws an exception after it has completed checking the results and finding them bad.
 That behavior is worrying.

 Next, looking at the crash in the debugger, there are a couple of odd things that stand out.
-Look at stack `frame 8`.
-This frame shows us attempting to update the host memory from the device, while `frame 19` shows we are already at the end of the program and have started cleaning up the SYCL buffers (`frame 18`).
+Look at stack `frame 9`.
+This frame shows us attempting to update the host memory from the device, while `frame 20` shows we are already at the end of the program and have started cleaning up the SYCL buffers (`frame 19`).
 The only variable containing data returned from the device is `c_back`.
 But the developer has already deleted `c_back` in line 126, so the *data the buffer being copied into (`c_back`) no longer exists*.

 We see something like this in the `unitrace` output above.
 The kernel is executed, the results are immediately checked, we create and wait on some events, and then the last thing we try to do before crashing is to copy some memory from the device memory (`srcptr = 18374967954634571776`) to a host pointer (`dstptr = 35936816`) that previously was used to initialize this same device memory (around line 101).
-Since `c_buf` is the only accessor that is defined as writeable, it again is a likely suspect.
-The message about a corrupted double-linked list is also troubling.
+Since `c_buf` is the only accessor that is defined as writeable in the `q.submit` at line 97, it again is a likely suspect.

 But what if the developer didn't delete `c_back`, and let program termination clean it up?
 Try it!
 Unfortunately, in that case your program complains about bad results, but it exits cleanly (shutdown will wait for the GPU to copy memory back to the host buffer before it kills the buffer).